What is chlamydia?

 Vaginal, anal, and (sometimes) oral sex.
 Chlamydia can be passed along even if the penis or tongue doesn't fully enter the vagina or anus.
 So, how can it be prevented?
 Well, while unpopular, not having sex at all is the only way to be 100% safe from STDs.
 If you are sexually active, condom use every time for oral, vaginal, and anal sex is your best bet for staying healthy.

-The Chlamydia Nucleic Acid Amplification (NAA) Test is a urine test, offered in both of the Test Panels.
+The Chlamydia Nucleic Acid Amplification (NAA) Test is a urine test, offered in both of the test panels.
 This test is highly recommended by the CDC for its accuracy.
 There's no swabbing - all you do is pee in a cup.
-Before you go to the test center, please be sure not to urinate for at least 1 hour prior to your lab visit for accurate results.

 What should I know about the Chlamydia Test?